kutlueren/SimpleUnitTest/README.md

 #SIMPLE UNIT TEST SOLUTION
-This project contains solutions to the "Developer Candidate Assignment".
 It consists of 2 projects, one for solution to the problems and one for testing the implementations.

 ##Getting Started
 This solutions are implemented in order to test and solve the problems described in the assignment.
 All 3 problems has been resolved and required implementations has been accomplished.